-- Personal statement - outlining your reasons for wishing to undertake the course, details of relevant experience and how you will be able to satisfy the teaching requirements for the assessment.
+- personal statement (minimum one paragraph) – outlining your reasons for wishing to undertake the course, details of relevant experience and how you will be able to satisfy the teaching requirements for the assessment.
 You should demonstrate through the supporting statement how the course will be of direct benefit to your personal and professional development.

-- Letter of support from your manager, confirming that you are and will be engaged in teaching in your work place as part of your role and that you will be given sufficient teaching time to meet the assessment requirements for the course.
-(This can be counted as 1 of your 2 references)
+- letter of support from your manager, confirming that you are and will be engaged in teaching in your work place as part of your role and that you will be given sufficient teaching time to meet the assessment requirements for the course.
+(This can be counted as one of your two references.)

-- Copy of your IELTS results, if applicable
+- copy of your IELTS results, where applicable.

 International fees: Not applicable

-Residential accommodation or travel is not included in the course fees.
+Residential accommodation and travel is not included in the course fees.

 Additional cost information